asapper/Capstone-Senior-Project/Markdown/docs/design.md

 - Markdown: folder including this documentation :)
 - database: folder including all the files used to configure MongoDB.
 - pushstock-app: folder containing the source code for our server and front-end components.
+- raspberry-pi: folder including the source code for our button controller.

 The entire file structure is as follows: